NNPC unnerves oil traders with sudden pricing change

-Nigerian National Petroleum Company Limited, NNPC, is to alter how its crude cargoes are priced from next month; a step that traders said may make handling the nation’s barrels more risky.
+Nigerian National Petroleum Company Limited is to alter how its crude cargoes are priced from next month; a step that traders said may make handling the nation’s barrels more risky.

 According to a company circular seen by Bloomberg News, NNPC will start pricing its supplies against the monthly average of Dated Brent, the physical-crude benchmark.